 Bloody-Nosed Leaf Beetle

-The bloody-nosed leaf beetle can also be known as a ‘blood spewer beetle’ or ‘blood spewing beetle’ which is explained below.
+The bloody-nosed leaf beetle can also be known as a ‘blood spewer beetle’ or ‘blood spewing beetle’, explained below.
 They belong to the family Chrysomelidae.

 The bloody-nosed leaf beetle is a harmless, flightless beetle.
-Generally measuring about 2cm long and 1cm wide they are considered large.
-They are purplish, blueish or metallic black in colour and their body is unusually smooth.
+Generally measuring about 2cm long and 1cm wide, they are considered significant.
+They are purplish, blueish or metallic black and their body is unusually smooth.